Table of Contents

 1. You can optionally assign the inventory to the address or network site where the job was performed, then consume that inventory, however, this would result in an entity permanently listed under the consumable item with 0 units of inventory.

-However, this method does have a few advantages over the standard item tracking we explored in Scenario 1, especially when used in a non-traditional way.
+While not all items require specific tracking, this method does have a few advantages over the standard item tracking we explored in Scenario 1, especially when used in a non-traditional way.

-1. One advantage is for specific items, like boxes of screws - if a particular screw type is stored within a specific bin in your warehouse, by combining the count of consumable items with the bin, you'll always know when the amount of screws starts getting low, allowing you to top up and add more to that bin.
+1. One advantage is for specific items, like boxes of screws — if a particular screw type is stored within a specific bin in your warehouse, by combining the count of consumable items with the bin, you'll always know when the number of screws starts getting low, allowing you to top up and add more to that bin.

 2. Another advantage of using the more precise Consumable Item tracking is the reduction in duplicate purchases.
 By keeping very close track of the items as they're consumed in Sonar, it removes the guesswork from restocking key consumable items.

-If you find that your item or scenario doesn't quite fit the two covered in this article, leave some feedback below and we'll be in touch.
+If you find that your item or scenario doesn't quite fit the two covered in this article, leave some feedback below, and we'll be in touch.

 How did we do?